Skip to main content

 After mapping, run a quick sanity check: does the Balance Sheet balance?
 Does Cash Flow reconcile?
 The Validations step will help confirm this.

-Step 4 — Configure Dashboard
+Step 4 — Dashboard

 What happens after setup?